Alabaster Caverns State Park: Visitor activities

 Beside guided cave tours, wild caving, camping, hiking trails, and recreational facilities such as horseshoe pits and volleyball courts are available to visitors.

 Tours are conducted every hour on the hour and last about 45 minutes, and are limited to 40 persons each.
 The caves are lighted and have plenty of handrails.
 However, the walking tour is about 0.75 mile long and visitors must climb up or down about 330 stairsteps.
 This tour is not recommended for people with mobility or respiratory problems, heart conditions or claustrophobia.

 Filming

 The cave was used as a filming location for the 2019 movie "The Bygone."
 The 2023 film, "The Quest for Tom Sawyer's Gold" was also partially filmed in the caves.

-Proposed park closure in 2018

-In March 2017, the Oklahoma Department of Tourism and Recreation published a list of 16 state parks that may be closed to help offset a reduction in its budget for 2018.
-Alabaster Canyon State Park is on this list.
-This list represents approximately one-half of the parks remaining after the department closed seven parks in 2011.